Types of personal information we may gather

 - to provide you with The Poison Post®, a free quarterly e-newsletter focusing on poisoning hazards, upon your request;

-- to accept and process your charitable donations to allow the NCPC, a 501(c)(3) not for profit organization, to continue to maintain webPOISONCONTROL®;
+- to accept and process your charitable donations to allow the NCPC, a 501(c)(3) not for profit organization, to continue to provide poison control services, including webPOISONCONTROL®;

 - to send you free poison prevention materials that you order;